scthakurii/scthakurii/README.md

-# Hi there, I'm Sameer Chand aka Sam JR👋
+# Hi there, I'm Sam JR👋

 Welcome to my GitHub profile!
 Here's a little about me: